Blogger Jackie Lam lays out a game plan for turning the idea of a dream job into reality.

 Can You Handle More Debt?

-If your dream job requires that you go back to school or have some seed money to jump-start your business, you might need to take on some debt to make your dream job happen.
-Before you make this decision, if you have existing debt, see if there’s anything you can do to either postpone or lower your current payments.
+If your dream job requires that you go back to school or have some seed money to jump-start your business, you might need to take on some debt to make it happen.
+Before you make this decision, if you have existing amounts you owe, see if there’s anything you can do to either postpone or lower your current payments.
 Depending on your situation, you might be able to request a forbearance or deferment on your student loans.
 You can also reach out to credit card companies to see if you’re eligible for a lowered interest rate, or see if transferring your balance to another card is worthwhile.

 If you’re not comfortable with taking on more debt, look into alternatives or modify your game plan slightly.
 Maybe you can side hustle to earn some quick cash or find ways to scale back on your living expenses.

 Your backup plan doesn’t necessarily have to be drastically different from your current goals.
 You don’t have to go back to your old job and admit defeat, but it could be a series of slight adjustments.

 As a freelance writer, if I don’t end up landing work with a client I’m interested in working with, I have a list of other customers in my periphery to contact.
 If I ever find that I don’t have enough freelance writing clients, I scour the Internet for other writing opportunities—sometimes outside of my preferred specialties.
 I’ll also take on a side gig or two that don’t involve writing to supplement my income.